revaturelabs/interviewquestions/Java.md

 <blockquote>

 The StringBuffer is thread-safe while the StringBuilder is not thread-safe.
 So, we can use StringBuffer in multi-threaded environment.
 The performance of the StringBuffer is low as compared to StringBuffer.
+The StringBuffer was introduced in Java 1.0, while StringBuilder was introduced in Java 1.5.

 </blockquote>